U.S. Department of State Seal

 • Within 10 km of the India-Pakistan border due to the potential for armed conflict.

-Country Summary: Indian authorities report rape is one of the fastest growing crimes in India.
-Violent crime, such as sexual assault, has occurred at tourist sites and in other locations.
+Country Summary: Indian authorities report that rape is one of the fastest growing crimes in India.
+Violent crime, such as sexual assault, has happened at tourist sites and other locations.

-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and government facilities.
+Terrorists may attack with little or no warning.
+They target tourist locations, transportation hubs, markets/shopping malls, and government facilities.

-The U.S. government has limited ability to provide emergency services to U.S. citizens in rural areas from eastern Maharashtra and northern Telangana through western West Bengal as U.S. government employees must obtain special authorization to travel to these areas.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in rural areas.
+These areas stretch from eastern Maharashtra and northern Telangana through western West Bengal.
+U.S. government employees must get special authorization to travel to these areas.

 Read the country information page for additional information on travel to India.